liakhandrii/raft-es/README.md

 ```
 ./gradlew runHttp
 ```
-A quick HTTP implementation, allows you to send requests directly to the nodes at localhost:8085-8089.
+A quick and dirty HTTP implementation, allows you to send requests directly to the nodes at localhost:8085-8089.
 It takes some time to start up, don't send requests before it starts or it will die.

 #### Testing
 ```